SQL Workshop

 join many rows from one table to many rows of another table.
 This creates a

-many-to-many relationship, meaning many tracks
+many-to-many relationship, meaning many tracks can belong to many playlist, or

 a track can appear on more than one playlist and a playlist can have more than one